Start Ups Magazine | Lanna Deamer 2 Aug 2021

 But what else has contributed to the huge surge in investment in these sectors, where more life science companies than ever are listing, and unmatched financing rounds are being seen across the industry (including CMR Surgical’s recent £425M Series D financing round), and how can the industry maintain the positive direction going forward?

-In this article, Start Codon’s Michael Salako and Daniel Rooke discuss the drivers behind the increased focus on innovation the the healthtech sector, and what is needed to support and successfully commercialise startups in this space.
+In this article, Start Codon’s Michael Salako and Daniel Rooke discuss the drivers behind the increased focus on innovation in the healthtech sector, and what is needed to support and successfully commercialise startups in this space.

 Daniel Rooke: While the UK has, particularly in recent years, seen sustained levels of capital coming in, the surge in funding seen in 2021 can be attributed to several factors.
 Most notably, the increasing success of UK healthcare and life sciences companies on a global stage.
 Kymab and GW are two of the larger acquisitions, but NightStar, Blue Earth Diagnostics, Oxford ImmunoTec, Horizon Discovery, Convergence Pharmaceuticals, Vectura, UDG Healthcare, Inivata and many others have been acquired over the last 12-24 months.
 The cash returned to investors is increasingly being redeployed into new opportunities, with founders and management of acquired companies seeking new challenges.